 And we took this picture at Tamarama beach.
 Because: Saramara at Tamarama.
 Yup.

 That night we decided to treat ourselves to dinner out but Sydney doesn’t have too many cheap restaurants and the most decent thing we could find was a half hour walk in the brisk evening air.
 To warm ourselves up we filled a water bottle with wine and created a drinking game: a swig whenever we got to a red light or saw someone overdressed for the weather in a hat or scarf.
-I don’t know why I’ve never played a drinking game walking around in New York, but we will be doing so when I get back.
-(Remi, if you’re reading this, I mean us.)
+I don’t know why I’ve never played a drinking game walking around in New York, it makes winter much more palatable.

 The next day we headed to the Gold Coast via Brisbane which actually was like the Jersey shore right down to some creepy men asking us to take a photo with them.
 It was a wonder of a day with bank accounts not working, Brisbane’s confusing highway signs (more and more like New Jersey now that I think about it!) and the stress of renting a car and learning to drive on the wrong side of the road.
 But it was nothing some Riesling and peanut butter sandwiches on the beach couldn’t fix.
 We’re thrifty but we’re classy, damn it.
 Remember, it’s winter.